18-carat/18-carat/README.md

 automate some of the more tedious/repetitive aspects of course copies in the Canvas learning management system.

-I also created **srt2** and **uxmlwriter**, which help over 3,500 people make their content more accessible when using the SubRip (SRT) subtitle format to caption videos.
+I also created **srt2** and **uxmlwriter**, which help over 3,500 people make their content more accessible when using the SubRip (SRT) subtitle format to caption videos or when writing data to XML files.